We may earn a commission from links on our site, but this doesn’t affect our reviews. Learn more.

 • Versatile.
 Fibonacci retracement can be used on any trending cryptocurrency – whether the momentum has lasted for months or just minutes.
 That means it can be great for scalpers and day traders, swing traders, and low-risk, long-term investors.
 That said, like most indicators and chart drawings, Fibonacci retracement is more accurate on longer-duration charts.

 • Built on market psychology.
 Most indicators and patterns use some form of market psychology, but most are bogged down in raw numbers.
 While Fibonacci retracement is based on a mathematical sequence too, these numbers have much greater significance beyond trading.
-The “golden Fibonacci ratio” can be found all throughout nature and reflect common human sentiment – which is why the support and resistance levels tend to be so reliable (approx. 70%).
+The “golden Fibonacci ratio” can be found all throughout nature and reflects common human sentiment – which is why the support and resistance levels tend to be so reliable (approx. 70%).

 Downsides Of Using Fibonacci Retracement In Crypto